From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

-with $A = a^\dagger a$.
-The details of the derivation are reported in \cref{app:perturbationtheory}.
-In the linear regime, the probability of detecting no particles in the ancilla after the coupling reads $p(s, \waitingtime) = 1 - 2 s \braket{A(\waitingtime)}_0$, which can be found by inserting the identity operator for $B$ in \cref{eq:ancillameasurementunnormalized}.
+In the linear regime, the probability of detecting no particles in the ancilla after the coupling reads $p(0) = 1 - 2 s \braket{A(\waitingtime)}_0$, which can be found by inserting the identity operator for $B$ in \cref{eq:ancillameasurementunnormalized}.
 Normalizing \cref{eq:ancillameasurementunnormalized} by this probability yields, to leading order in $s$, the conditional expectation value

 representing a post-selected measurement conditioned on the empty ancilla.
-A comparison with \cref{eq:linearresponse,eq:responsefunctionnonhermitian} shows that this result effectively corresponds to a linear response after applying the anti-Hermitian perturbation $H_1(t) = -i \hbar s \delta(t - \waitingtime) A$, giving direct access to the symmetrized correlation function~\labelcref{eq:symmetrizedcorrelationfunction} via $ S_{BA}(t, \waitingtime) = -\left[ \braket{B(t)}_\mathcal{P} - \braket{B(t)}_0 \right] / 2 s$.
+As anticipated, a comparison with \cref{eq:linearresponse,eq:responsefunctionnonhermitian} shows that this result effectively corresponds to a linear response after applying the anti-Hermitian perturbation $H_1(t) = -i \hbar s \delta(t - \waitingtime) A$, giving direct access to the symmetrized correlation function~\eqref{eq:symmetrizedcorrelationfunction} via $S_{BA}(t, \waitingtime) = -\left[ \braket{B(t)}_\mathcal{P} - \braket{B(t)}_0 \right] / 2 s$.
 As required in \cref{sec:nhlrt}, the perturbation operator~${A = a^\dagger a}$ is indeed positive semi-definite, in line with the physical intuition that the norm of the state can only decrease through outcoupling followed by a projection.

+It is instructive to compare the result in \cref{eq:ancillameasurementnormalized} with the one obtained if no projection on the empty-ancilla subspace is performed, e.g., if the measurement apparatus is unable to distinguish an empty ancilla from one with non-vanishing population or the result of the ancilla measurement is ignored.
+In this case, a simple average over all ancilla populations is obtained, where, to leading order in the effective coupling strength~$s$, only single occupancies of the ancilla contribute.
+The unconditional response then reads (see \cref{app:perturbationtheory})

+The last term stems from a process where a single particle ends up in the ancilla after the coupling.
+Post-selecting on the empty ancilla eliminates this undesired contribution, yielding a pure non-Hermitian evolution that gives access to the unequal-time anti-commutator.